SVP, Corporate Communications

 “A challenge we’re currently facing is to ensure we’re ahead of the industry shift away from pure wholesaling and toward ‘own’ retailing,” said Tim Rosenfield, CEO, of the Lingerie Company of Australia (Simone Pérèle ANZ).
 “The new concession agreement with David Jones is a perfect step to help achieve our business growth objectives; however, it is also adding a whole new layer of complexity.
 In order to manage this change, we need a robust inventory management system and NetSuite OneWorld can give this to us.”

-As part of the company’s shift toward direct selling, Lingerie Company of Australia recognised that it needed to upgrade its customer relationship management (CRM) capabilities.
+As part of the company’s shift toward direct selling, Lingerie Company of Australia recognized that it needed to upgrade its customer relationship management (CRM) capabilities.
 Despite having over 200,000 Australian customers in its loyalty program, many contact details were inaccurate, and the lack of ERP integration made it difficult to get a single view of the customer.
-With NetSuite OneWorld, the company can now access and analyse each customer’s complete transaction history and turn this data into customised engagement.
+With NetSuite OneWorld, the company can now access and analyze each customer’s complete transaction history and turn this data into customized engagement.
 It can track what customers are buying and engage with them through tailored email marketing, whether offering complimentary items or communicating special deals with high value customers.
 Lingerie Company of Australia also has future plans to use NetSuite’s powerful development platform to further automate this tailored communication with its customers.

-“As a business, we can now engage with our customers in a much more meaningful way, and this largely has to do with how we obtain, analyse and manage our data,” Rosenfield said.
+“As a business, we can now engage with our customers in a much more meaningful way, and this largely has to do with how we obtain, analyze and manage our data,” Rosenfield said.
 “Being able to offer our customers items based on their purchase history and engage with them in a way that makes them feel valued, is crucial to our business.
 To ensure we are providing the best level of service to our customers, we also need a responsive stock analysis system to offer the desired items to our ANZ customers in a timely manner.”

 The rising cost of doing business in Australia and New Zealand is another concern for Lingerie Company of Australia.
-In order to maintain its warehouse in Brunswick, Victoria, it needs to maximise efficiencies across the business, and this requires clear visibility of financial performance.
+In order to maintain its warehouse in Brunswick, Victoria, it needs to maximize efficiencies across the business, and this requires clear visibility of financial performance.
 With its legacy system, Lingerie Company of Australia previously had no insight as to how it was performing until profit and loss statements were received at month’s end.

 NetSuite OneWorld supports 190 currencies, 20 languages and automated tax compliance in more than 100 countries, and transaction in more than 200 countries.
 Since implementing NetSuite OneWorld, Lingerie Company of Australia has experienced the following benefits: